Map of the whole of Shiga Prefecture

 Located south of Echigawa Station on the Omi Railway, this shrine houses Tarashina Katsuhiko-no-Mikoto, Okinaga Tarashihime-no-Mikoto, Hodawake-no-Mikoto, and Ookuninushi-no-Mikoto as the main deities.
 It is unknown when this shrine was founded.
 However, it is said to have been built with the battle banners of Empress Jingu's army enshrined, and it is generally called "Ohata-san."
 According to the shrine legend, the enshrined deities of Toyomitsu-jinja Shrine led the army of Empress Jingu to victory as the guardian deities of the battle banners.
 Thus, cutting down bamboo in the precincts and using it for banner poles was believed to help win battles, so many warlords including Minamoto no Yoritomo prayed for victory in this shrine.
 The four-legged gate built in the Kamakura period (1185-1333) has been designated as a National Important Cultural Property.
 Address38-2 Aichigawa, Aisho-cho, Shiga, Japan Nakasendo Aichigawa-juku Roadside Exchange Center and Information Dissemination Facility

-• Shirahige-jinja Shrine no name
+• Shirahige-jinja Shrine Recommended spots

 スポット画像未設定